buddhist-uni/buddhist-uni.github.io/_content/reference/jogye-chanting-book.md

 pages: 188
 ---

 This liturgical resource provides the texts of traditional Korean Buddhist chants, complete with English translations.
-It serves the core devotional and ceremonial practices of the Jogye Order, the largest Buddhist order in Korea, emphasizing Seon (Zen) practice and sutra study.
+It serves the core devotional and ceremonial practices of the Jogye Order, the largest Buddhist order in Korea, emphasizing Seon (Zen) practice and sutras.